flyteorg/flytesnacks/cookbook/docs/getting_started/tasks_and_workflows.md

 overrides such as notifications, schedules, and more.
 ```

-Create launch plan like so:
+Create a launch plan like so:

 ```{code-cell} ipython3
 from flytekit import LaunchPlan

 launch_plan = LaunchPlan.get_or_create(
     standard_scale_workflow,